George-Gou/George-Gou/README.md

 - 👀 I’m interested in machine learning and digital signal processing

-- 🌱 I’m currently working on open source software on geodesy and geophysics

 - for more information, please see [my personal website](https://goujianing.ml/)

 <hr>